hoffa/kitten/README.md

 ## Prerequisites

-You can use kitten

-If you want kitten to be able to get IP addresses from AWS resources, you'll need to have credentials set up.
+Kitten can get IP addresses from AWS resources for you.
+For that you'll need to have your AWS credentials set up.
 You can do that using `awscli`:

 ```Shell
 pip install awscli